Chevrolet Onix

-The Chevrolet Onix is a subcompact car launched by American automaker Chevrolet in Brazil at the 2012 São Paulo International Motor Show and the second generation in China at the 2019 Shanghai Auto Show.
-In Brazil, it was launched to succeed Chevrolet Corsa and some versions of Chevrolet Celta.
-Mainly produced in General Motors Brazil’s plants in Gravataí and São Caetano do Sul, the Onix is a five-door hatchback.
-A sedan version is sold as the Chevrolet Onix Plus in Brazil, and the Onix sedan in Colombia.
-The Onix has also been produced in Uzbekistan since 2022 by UzAuto Motors.
+The Chevrolet Onix is a subcompact car marketed by Chevrolet.
+It was launched to replace the Chevrolet Corsa and some versions of the Chevrolet Celta.
+Mainly produced in General Motors Brazil’s plants in Gravataí and São Caetano do Sul, the Onix is available in a five-door hatchback and four-door sedan body styles.
+The sedan version is sold as the Chevrolet Onix Plus in Brazil, and as the Onix sedan in Colombia, while in Mexico the sedan version is the only model offered.
+The Onix has also been assembled in Uzbekistan since 2022 by UzAuto Motors.

-The Onix was Latin America’s best selling car in the year 2018, with sales of over 249,552 units.